Red tulip field, an overview

 Lighthouse Westhoofd at Ouddorp, as seen from afar, a red lighthouse

-Lighthouse Westhoofd at Ouddorp
+Lighthouse Westhoofd at Ouddorp.

 There’s the lighthouse Westhoofd, a beautiful red lighthouse which dominates the sky.
 Further there’s a goat farm, De Mèkkerstee, with a store, cheese farm, ice cream parlor and playground.
 Visit the RTM museum, a railway museum.
 Then there’s also a Bunkerroute to hike, which takes you along bunkers from the Second World War.